 The typical Connecticuter is taxed at a rate of 1.63% for property, a maximum of 6.99% for income and 6.35% for sales.
 Compared to the national averages Connecticut earns a score of poor 👎 for property taxes, poor 👎 for income taxes and average for combined local and state sales tax.
 Quick links to regions of Connecticut with predicted increasing and decreasing valuations.

-Review the Geographical, Political and Spiritual Regions of Connecticut
+Review the Geographical, Political and Spiritual Attributes of Connecticut

 Daily state facts: Connecticut was ranked in the bottom five for state-wide fiscal solvency by George Mason's Mercatus Center.
 This ranking is based on measures of cash, budget, long-term and trust fund solvency.